cacilhas/please/README.md

   -h, --help             Print help
 ```

-You can also call `--help` by subcommand:
+You can also call `--help` on subcommand:

 ```sh
 sh> please install --help